noura2tarek/Device_Features_App/README.md

-The button pick multiple images using the image picker --> picker.pickMultiImage() which return List<XFile> images, then i map this list to a list of files and display them in the list view after calling set setState.
+The button pick multiple images using the image picker --> picker.pickMultiImage() which return List<XFile> images, then i map this list to a list of files and display them in the list view after calling setState.

 # Note: